willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 </ol>
   </div>

- Proof of the above approximation scheme can be found in the Ph.D. of Verchota.
+ Proof of the above approximation scheme can be found in the Ph.D. dissertation of Verchota.

 #### References